raisa05/social-media-dashboard-website/README.md

 ## Technologies Used

 - HTML5
-- CSS3 (including Flexbox and Grid for layout)
+- SCSS (Sass) - Compiled to CSS for styling
-- JavaScript (for the theme switcher functionality)
+- JavaScript

 ## How to View